-The REAL Reason Bus Seats Have Those Dodgy Patterns
+The Real Reason Why The Seats of Bus Have Those Dodgy Patterns

 What is the first thing that comes to mind when you think of bus seats?
 For most people, the first thought that comes to mind is the pattern on the seat.
 But what most people don’t know is that there is a reason why these patterns are there.
 This blog post will discuss the REAL reason behind these patterns and why they are implemented on bus seats.